Skip to main content Skip to footer

 Caltha palustris Marsh Marigold

-Coreopsis lanceolata Lance-leaved Tickseed
+Coreopsis lancelata Lance-leaved Tickseed

 Echinacea pallida Pale Purple Coneflower

-Eutrochium (formerly Eupatorium) maculatum Joe-Pye Weed
+Eutrochium maculatum Joe-Pye Weed

-Fragaria virginica Wild Strawberry
+Fragaria virginica Wild Srawberry

 Gaillardia aristata Blanket Flower